Potassium: Mining

 Potassium salts such as carnallite, langbeinite, polyhalite, and sylvite form extensive evaporite deposits in ancient lake bottoms and seabeds, making extraction of potassium salts in these environments commercially viable.
 The principal source of potassium – potash – is mined in Canada, Russia, Belarus, Kazakhstan, Germany, Israel, the U.S., Jordan, and other places around the world.
 The first mined deposits were located near Staßfurt, Germany, but the deposits span from Great Britain over Germany into Poland.
 They are located in the Zechstein and were deposited in the Middle to Late Permian.
-The largest deposits ever found lie 1000 m below the surface of the Canadian province of Saskatchewan.
-The deposits are located in the Elk Point Group produced in the Middle Devonian.
-Saskatchewan, where several large mines have operated since the 1960s, pioneered the technique of freezing of wet sands (the Blairmore formation) to drive mine shafts through them.
-The main potash mining company in Saskatchewan until its merge was the Potash Corporation of Saskatchewan, now Nutrien.
+Canada leads the world production of potash; the easiest deposits to mine lie 1000 m below the surface of the Canadian province of Saskatchewan.
 The water of the Dead Sea is used by Israel and Jordan as a source of potash, while the concentration in normal oceans is too low for commercial production at current prices.

 Chemical extraction

 Several methods are used to separate potassium salts from sodium and magnesium compounds.
 The most-used method is fractional precipitation using the solubility differences of the salts.
 Electrostatic separation of the ground salt mixture is also used in some mines.
 The resulting sodium and magnesium waste is either stored underground or piled up in slag heaps.
 Most of the mined potassium mineral ends up as potassium chloride after processing.
 The mineral industry refers to potassium chloride either as potash, muriate of potash, or simply MOP.